nickdellaquilo/Apartment-Regression/project-writeup.md

 * Simple linear regression
 * Polynomial regression
 * Lasso regression
-*
+* Ridge regression

 Results for 5-fold CV scores:

-Results for holdout data
+Results of each model on validation data:

+Results of final model on test data:

 ## Tools